 For over 10 years in the early part of her career Gaynor developed her experience and insights by working directly with young homeless people at Centrepoint and Youth Aid, as well as with ex-offenders at Intake Hostel.
 She spent two years in development education charities, including theatre for development projects in Northern Nigeria.
 Gaynor has held volunteer governance roles in a number of organisations.
 She is currently a founder and Chair of Reaching People Consortia, a membership organisation of 33 voluntary organisations providing services to vulnerable people.

-She teaches mindfulness practices to a wider range of people; is a mindfulness coach for senior and emerging leaders and advises on mindful change management projects within the Charitable sector.
+She teaches mindfulness practices to a wider range of people; is a mindfulness coach and advises on mindful change management projects mainly within the Charitable sector.
 Gaynor’s interests lie in the alignment between values, culture and behaviours.

-Gaynor has been practising mindfulness for over 14 years.
-She came to the practice after the death of her Mum, she found it the most helpful way of working with her pain and loss.
-She uses focusing and voice dialogue as a creative process to help her understand her emotional life.
+Gaynor has been practising mindfulness for over 16 years.
+She came to the practice after the death of her Mum, she found that mindfulness allowed her to stay in her body rather than living in her planning and doing mind.
+She found it the most helpful way of working with her pain and loss.
+Her daily practice helps support her to stay balanced and purposeful.
 Gaynor has a degree in Peace Studies, is a qualified mediator and coach.
 She attended mindfulness teacher training at Bangor University.

 Dr Elizabeth Sparkes